-Improve your organization’s flexibility to develop, modify, and control budgets with Microsoft Dynamics AX 2012.
-Various budget types are supported within Microsoft Dynamics AX 2012 from budgeting based on historical transactions, budget transfers, budget encumbrances, project budgets to fixed asset budgets.
+Improve your organization’s flexibility to develop, modify, and control budgets with Microsoft Dynamics 365 2012.
+Various budget types are supported within Microsoft Dynamics 365 2012 from budgeting based on historical transactions, budget transfers, budget encumbrances, project budgets to fixed asset budgets.

 Organizations can define budget approval workflows to ensure that budgets go through multiple level of approvals based on the parameters such as the relevant organization unit including cost center, departments or divisions.
 Native budget control ensures that spend is compliant with the budget limits that are approved.

 Microsoft Dynamics 365 allows you to:

 - Determine the financial components used to establish and control budgets.